 Visitors can enter ESTEC’s Erasmus centre, ESA’s human spaceflight research facility, which includes various flight hardware and mock-ups, and will be hosting a 3D tour of the International Space Station.

 There will also be children’s areas hosted by ESA’s mascot Paxi.
 Kids will get to meet Paxi at his colouring stand, watch Paxi-themed animations, try ‘flying’ through an immersive cinematic ride, design a time capsule for Rosetta courtesy of Amsterdam’s NEMO Science Centre and the European Space Education Office, and take a tumble onto space-themed bouncy castles.
 On top of this, older students and parents will be able to get educational questions answered.

-ESTEC’s adjacent visitor centre, Space Expo, will offer free admission that day, intended as a final stop on the Open Day circuit.
+ESTEC’s adjacent visitor centre, Space Expo, marks the final stop on the Open Day circuit.